AWARD AND PLANNING GUIDE

 - Comply with all financial aid application deadlines.

 - Provide correct information.
+Inaccurate information can cause delays in processing your application or result in repayment of aid already paid out.
 Misrepresented information on financial aid applications and forms is a violation of federal law and may be considered a criminal offense.

 - Read and understand all documents you are asked to sign and keep copies for your records.